khanhtkle/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 ### B. Ranking All The Things

-Danny also requires further information about the `ranking` of customer products, but he purposely does not need the `ranking` for non-member purchases so he expects `null` values for the records when customers are not yet part of the loyalty program.
+Danny also requires further information about the `ranking` of customer products, but he purposely does not need the `ranking` for non-member purchases so he expects `NULL` values for the records when customers are not yet part of the loyalty program.

 Example outputs for the dataset might look like the following: